 Holmes fends off another charge from the challenger.

 The challenger came out strong to start the final stanza, bulling Holmes around the ring, letting his hands go and getting the better of it for a minute or so before the champion opened up and counterattacked.
 The crowd was on its feet as the two big heavyweights went toe-to-toe for the final ninety seconds of the battle, both fighters staying at close quarters and slamming home heavy shots.
-Again, Holmes’ punches clearly had more sting, but Berbick simply refused to cave in or stop fighting back and both men were throwing bombs when the final bell tolled.
+Again, Holmes’ punches clearly had more sting, but Berbick simply refused to cave in or stop fighting back and both were unloading bombs when the final bell tolled.

 For much of the fight, the champion’s jab kept Berbick at bay.